ernandeth/umflexasl_psd/README.md

+# umflexasl
+This is a pulse sequence and code to implement a variety of ASL experiments: as of 8/6/24, you can only do PASL and VSASL. working on adding PCASL, VSASL spectrum imaging

 # umvsasl
-Written by David Frey for the fMRI lab at the University of Michigan, PI: Luis Hernandez-Garcia
+Forked from :umvsasl, written by David Frey for the fMRI lab at the University of Michigan, PI: Luis Hernandez-Garcia

 Welcome to our umvsasl project repository.
 This project implements an end-to-end pipeline for pulse sequence development and image reconstruction for ASL (Arterial Spin Labeling) MRI experiments.